Imagine what your home would be like if you didn't clean it for weeks on end ...

 This is the first place to start; it's where the whole process of digestion occurs, where the nutrients are assimilated and absorbed, and where the main waste-disposal chute resides.

-The whole bowel region could be thought of as the Long Road Home, with the hindgut (the large intestine incorporating the cecum, large and small colon) considered the Mother of all Organs.
-However, let's not forget that digestion starts from the minute the horse puts food in its mouth.
+The whole bowel region could be thought of as the Long Road Home.
+Let's not forget, though, that digestion starts from the minute the horse puts food in its mouth.
 Chewing releases saliva which mixes with the chewed food and forms a bolus, which travels down the oesophagus and into the stomach (foregut).

-It meets the stomach acid and digestive enzymes which trigger the washing-machine cycle; as the stomach wall begins churning, the acid and enzymes start breaking down and liquifying the bolus so it can pass easily into the small intestine.
+The bolus meets the stomach acid and protein digestive enzymes which trigger the washing-machine cycle; as the stomach wall begins churning, the acid and enzymes start breaking down and liquifying the bolus into a soupy mix, chyme, so it can pass easily into the small intestine.

+Finally, what's left of the chyme, as in plant fibre, arrives at the large intestine, generally known as the hindgut region, a huge fermentation vat where billions of fibre-digesting bacteria reside in readiness to ferment the fibre.
 The final stage is in the small colon, where the remaining waste material is formed into fecal balls, which head off into the rectum for evacuation through the anus.
 Job done.
-In the perfect world ...
+Smiley face.
+But only in the perfect world ...

-This compacted waste can take much longer to travel through the intestines - the intestines are designed to ‘absorb’ so the longer waste sits in the intestines, the more it’s going to be reabsorbed and impact upon itself, until eventually the digestive system grinds to a standstill.
+This compacted waste can take much longer to travel through the intestines - the intestines are designed to ‘absorb’ so the longer this undigested waste sits in the intestines, the more it’s going to be reabsorbed and impact upon itself, until eventually the digestive system grinds to a murky standstill.

 So there we have it.
 The root of where health goes bad.
 Of course, the nutrients in feed play a huge part as well.
-In theory, a healthy body has a strong immune system and won’t get sick.
+I know I say this a lot in this website, but in theory, a healthy body will have a strong immune system, created by a healthy gut, and won’t get sick.
 If the body’s sick, the immune system is sick.

 The only permanent way to good health is via the immune system, and nutrition gives the immune system the firepower to keep the body well.
 However, the nutrition we feed to our horses has to be effectively digested, assimilated, absorbed and shuttled off to where it’s needed, and only a healthy gut system can do this.
-However, a healthy immunity is dependent on all the major organs working together in sync; they all rely on each other to function like perfectly oiled cogs in a wheel.
+And a gut can only stay healthy, and build a healthy immunity, if those Three Amigos, the major filtration organs, are working together in sync; they all rely on each other to function like perfectly oiled cogs in a wheel.

 Step 2 – Liver, Kidneys & Urinary Tract

-When there's inflammation and/or toxin build-up in the GI tract, the movement of toxins from the liver and the GI tract ceases, and everything gets shuttled over to the kidneys.
-Unless that liver/GI path is clear, the kidneys end up being overloaded with toxins.
-So, once the gut and colon are cleaned up, a liver/kidney cleanse will help restore the natural dominant detox liver/GI pathway, so the pressure is taken off the Kidneys.
+When there's digestive havoc, inflammation and/or toxin build-up in the GI tract, the movement of toxins from the liver and the GI tract ceases, and everything gets shuttled over to the kidneys.
+Unless that liver/GI path is clear, the kidneys end up being overloaded with toxins they're not evolved to deal with.
+So, once the gut and colon are cleaned up, a liver/kidney cleanse is the next stage to help restore the natural dominant detox liver/GI pathway, so the pressure is taken off the kidneys.

-The kidneys take the waste from the lymphatic system.
-The lymphatics drain congestion from the skin and lungs, passing anything left over from lymph node filtering into the bloodstream which takes what's left onwards to the kidneys.
-The kidneys filter out the non-recyclable waste and toxins and support regular blood pressure.
-They then draw water from the body to add to the waste to make urine (why it’s so important to keep hydration levels up) and send it off to the bladder for elimination.
-They also manage production of Vit.
-D which is essential for bone and muscle health.
+- The Kidneys - the body’s environmentally friendly recycling system This awesome twosome take over the waste from the lymphatic system.
+The lymphatics collect toxins from the brain and drain congestion from the skin and lungs, passing anything left over from lymph node filtering into the bloodstream, which takes what's left onwards to the kidneys.
+The kidneys filter out the non-recyclable waste and toxins, then pull water from the body to mix with the waste to make urine (why it’s so important to keep hydration levels up) and send it off to the bladder for elimination.
+As if this isn't awesome enough, they also manage production of Vit.
+D from the sun's UVA rays which is essential for bone and muscle health, and regulate blood pressure.